 In Luquillo is a natural water rock slide called Las Paylas where there are smooth rock downhill rivers make for a thrilling ride.
 There's no cost to this since it's just part of the local river but you can pay $5 to park at a local's house where he's sectioned off an area as a parking lot and provides easy access straight down to the river.
 As always, be careful of the slippery rocks and chat with the people there first to find out what where the easiest access to the start of the slides are.

-Once you’re done, head over to the Fajardo ferry terminal (25 minutes from Las Paylas).
-Here, you’ll catch a 1 hour ferry to Isla de Vieques.
+Once you're done, head over to the Cieba (moved from the original Fajardo ferry terminal) which is 25 minutes from Las Paylas.
+Here, you'll catch a 1 hour ferry to Isla de Vieques.
 It will only cost $2.
 Keep in mind that the two late departure ferries leave at 4:45 PM and 8:15PM.

-Logistically, you can either do a one-way car rental from San Juan for the day or you can coordinate with a tour company like Natural Wonders and negotiate a drop off in Fajardo.
+Getting here: Logistically, you can either do a one-way car rental from San Juan (make sure to use our car rental coupon codes) for the day or you can coordinate with a tour company doing half day tours to El Yunque and negotiate a drop off in Fajardo.

 Day 4 – Isla de Vieques

 Isla de Vieques is a Caribbean island off to the east of the main island that typically stays under the radar but is a treat for anyone that knows about it.
 This is an island that's escaped major commercial developments and so you get a tropical paradise that is full of secluded beaches and wild horses that roam the countryside.

 Spend the day lounging at your hotel beach or head out to some of those postcard perfect beaches that dot the island.
 Blue Beach and Caracas Beach are easy to get to but just remember to bring your own food, drinks, and other beach gear because there are no shops out here.